shravan-padakanti/scala-1/Sets-and-Combinatorial-Search-Example.md

 So far we have seen forms of `Seq`.
 Here we will see **Sets**.

-**Sets** Sets are another basic abstraction in the Scala collections are very close to Sequences. **All the elements in a set are unique**.
+**Sets** Sets are another basic abstraction in the Scala collections are very close to Sequences.
 A set is written analogously to a sequence:
 ```scala
 val fruit = Set(”apple”, ”banana”, ”pear”)